3 yellow robots sitting as the table and creating AI agents

 Industries revolutionized by AI agents

-Automation at homeSmart temperature or light adjustment, intelligent security camerasEnergy efficiency and increased security
+Automation at homeSmart temperature or light adjustment, intelligent security cameras, and connected home systems that respond to user behavior.Energy efficiency, increased security, and greater convenience.

-Customer serviceChatbots for support, intelligent assistants for complex inquiries24/7 service, broad availability, quick replies, personalized assistance
+Customer serviceChatbots for basic support, intelligent assistants for complex inquiries, issue categorization, and escalation to human agents when needed.24/7 service, faster replies, broader availability, and more personalized assistance.

 How to choose the right autonomous AI agent